Hobo-Hilly/SecurityPlus/Cryptography/Keys/README.md

 - If it is a public key cryptology, how do I get the public and private keys over to the endpoints?

 Typically we can do that by issuance of certificates.
 Other things like usage?
+What do we use them for?
+- For instance, if Dan spins up an Apache server or maybe a LAMP server, LAMP Stack

+NOTE: (LAMP is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL; and the programming language, PHP.
+All four of these technologies are open source, which means they are community maintained and freely available for anyone to use.)

-What do we use them for, right?
-For instance, if Dan spins up an Apache server or maybe a LAMP server, LAMP Stack, and he's out there on the internet.
-He's serving up web pages, right?
-I wanna be able to, or he wants me to be able to trust his website when I go to it, right?
+He's out there on the internet.
+He's serving up web pages.
+I wanna be able to, or he wants me to be able to trust his website when I go to it.
 Well, he's got a server certificate up there for a web server that has those keys.
 And it defines that that is used for server authentication.

 - User Identification